Bars & Nightlife

 House of Blues

 The area’s biggest concerts happen here, with top-notch touring acts coming to town all year long.
-But even if you’re not inside the music hall for a show, you can still dance the night away in front of the stage at HOB’s The Deck area or even inside the Crossroads at HOB restaurant, which also features a live music stage.
+But even if you’re not inside the music hall for a show, you can still dance the night away in front of the stage at HOB’s The Deck area or even inside the House of Blues Restaurant & Bar, which also features a live music stage.

 Karma Teen Night Club